 - Pair with a nutritious side dish full of fruits, vegetables, lean proteins!
 Remember: all forms fit, so lean on canned, frozen, dried fruits & veggies in the dreary winter month.

-- Plate together & enjoy!
+- Plate together & enjoy it!

-- 1/2 pear *thinly sliced
+- 1/2 pear, thinly sliced

-- 1/4 red pepper thinly sliced
+- 1/4 red pepper, thinly sliced

-- 1 cup arugula *arugula, sorrel blend
+- 1 cup arugula or sorrel blend

-- 1 teaspoon aged Parmesan cheese more for garnish, optional
+- 1 teaspoon aged Parmesan cheese

 - 1 tablespoon chopped walnuts